thomasvargas/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a Postdoctoral Fellow in Political Science at McMaster University, and I am completing my PhD at the University of Minnesota.
 My dissertation project looks to uncover why countries reform public education, looking at things like party politics, electoral competition, and international factors.

-This website contains a sample of my work.
+I serve as Editorial Assistant for the *American Political Science Review*, and had the pleasure of serving as Managing Editor for *Comparative Political Studies* from 2016-2018.
+Prior to graduate school, I worked for two year for the Abdul Latif Jameel Poverty Action Lab (J-PAL).